Big Sky Watershed Corps

 Helped restore over 21,159 feet of streambank

 Helped to reach the community through local Farmer's Markets

 Kept the community informed with updates to the website, social media and our E-news

 Throughout Julia's term at the Water Forum, she led and expanded the Watershed Enhancement Team, as well as coordinated a restoration project at the Hamilton River Park.
 She piloted a clean-up-all-year river cleanup effort and put together an adult irrigation and restoration tour.
 Julia also coordinated the Water Forum’s youth education programs and worked with a local rancher to develop to new irrigation curriculum for the Earth Stewardship Program.

-Julia will be heading to Africa in 2019 with her husband Kevin to serve in the Peace Corps and on returning sought to further her education with a Masters in Environmental Education.
+Julia headed to Africa in 2019 with her husband Kevin to serve in the Peace Corps and on returning sought to further her education with a Masters in Environmental Education.

 Aissa Wise - BSWC Member 2018